Developer-Student-Club-BIT-Mesra/-30DaysOfCloud---DSC-BITM/README.md

 Source: 30 Days of Google Cloud Official Website.

-You can visit this webiste for more info and FAQs: https://events.withgoogle.com/30daysofgooglecloud/#content
+You can visit this website for more info and FAQs: https://events.withgoogle.com/30daysofgooglecloud/#content

 <hr/>